PJOssenbruggen/cTMATLAB/README.md

 # cT_MATLAB
-cT_MATLAB is a respository of matlab code in my cartools website.
+cTMATLAB is a respository of MATLAB code in CarTools.
 The cT_MATLAB folder contains the functions necessary to generate the tables and graphs described in my paper, "Kalman Filtering and Feedback Control of a Congested Single-Lane Roadway."